Clemson-Forge/resources/README.md

 -->

 ## Internship & Programs List
-Apart from popular job board websites, there are a couple other resources to stay posted with for internships and programs.
-More links are to come as recruiting season comes closer.
+Apart from popular job board websites, there are a couple of other resources to stay posted with for internships and programs.
+More links are to come as the recruiting season comes closer.

 | Source | Description |
 |------|-------------|